At 8 Degrees we use high quality Indonesian milk and traditional cheesemaking practices to create premium cheeses and yoghurts.

 Bali is 8 degrees below the equator and 8 degrees Celsius is the perfect temperature for slow cave fermentation to produce quality full tasting premium cheeses.
 Great cheese takes time.

-Our head cheesemaker learnt her craft from leading cheese-masters in Australia, and over the years has continued to develop her expertise from cheesemakers in the UK, France, Cyprus and Canada.
+Our head cheesemaker learnt her craft from leading cheese-masters in Australia and France.
 We have qualifications in HACCP and risk management which ensures hygiene standards and effective controls are incorporated across the end to end making process.
 Our passion is for rekindling traditional cheese making practices and mentoring young Indonesians keen to learn the craft.